GraphicsBlast

 In our previous lessons, all our coordinates were in relation to the window, ranging from -1 to +1 in each axis.
 These are known as the Normalised Device Coordinates.
 But clearly trying to model an entire world in such confined coordinates is quite difficult.
 It's much easier to use human-intuitive scales.
 What we can do instead is use a natural coordinate system to build a virtual world, and then use some mathematics to transform what's visible in that world into our -1 to +1 scale window.

-Note that we'll use a world coordinate system where the X and Y axes represent the floor plane, and Z the vertical component.
+To do that, we'll use a world coordinate system where the X and Y axes represent the floor plane, and Z the vertical component.
 There is some logic to using X and Y for the floor, as it's intuitively like reading a map of the world.
 Virtually every program or piece of modelling software uses a slightly different convention here about which axis represents which direction, but it doesn't matter too much as long as you pick a system and stick with it consistently in your code.
 We'll use a system where X represents forwards, Y to the left, and therefore following the right-hand rule, Z will be up.

 Also note that we'll be transforming between various 3D coordinate systems in this lesson by using transformation matrices.
 If you're not comfortable with matrices or matrix multiplications, we have a special page introducing the topic here, and an introduction to using them as the primary tool for performing transformations in 3D here.